-10. APPENDIX 2: METHODOLOGY
+9. APPENDIX 2: METHODOLOGY

-1 - The financial information presented for the financial year ending June 30th, 2022 was approved by the Board of Directors on August 2nd, 2022.
-It has been prepared in accordance with IFRS as adopted in the European Union and applicable at this date.
-The limited review procedures on the condensed interim financial statements at June 30th, 2022 carried by the Statutory Auditors are currently underway.
+1 -The financial information presented for the fourth quarter and full year 2022 was examined by the Board of Directors on 7 February 2023 and has been prepared in accordance with IFRS as adopted in the European Union and applicable at that date.
+This information has not been audited.